Jazlyn Oviedo

-Jazlyn Alexa Oviedo Reyes (born 25 March 2002) is an American-born Dominican footballer who plays as a midfielder for the Monmouth Hawks and the Dominican Republic women's national team.
+Jazlyn Alexa Oviedo Reyes (born March 25, 2002) is a footballer who plays as a midfielder for college team Vermont Catamounts.
+Born and raised in the United States to a Peruvian father and a Dominican mother, she is a member of the Dominican Republic women's national team.

 International career

 Oviedo has appeared for the Dominican Republic at the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.

 International goals

 Scores and results list Dominican Republic's goal tally first.

 Personal life

 Oviedo was born in the United States to a Peruvian father and a Dominican mother.
 Raised in Clifton, New Jersey, Oviedo played prep soccer for DePaul Catholic High School.
 Her sister Alyssa Oviedo is also a member of the Dominican Republic women's national football team.